 }

-That’s how simple it is to create an Endpoint for the Url http://localhost:9696/test, which returns a Json file with “Hello world”, and shows on the console that it has received a request.
+That’s how easy it is to create an Endpoint for the URL http://localhost:9696/test, which returns a Json file with “Hello world”, and logs to the console that it has received a request.

 Of course, this is just a small example of what EmbedIO can do.
-We can also serve static pages, manage user sessions, use Websockets.
-It also incorporates support for Cors.
+It can also serve static pages, manage user sessions, use Websockets.
+Furthermore, it includes support for CORS.

-It also has an interesting module to configure a complete Rest API easily.
-We can literally generate a Rest API in minutes.
+Additionally, it has an interesting module for easily configuring a complete REST API.
+You can literally generate a REST API in minutes.

 Finally, it is extensible.
-Its modular design allows us to add our own modules, for example, to configure middleware.
+Its modular design allows you to add your own modules, for example, to configure middleware.

-In summary, a very interesting library that, while it is true that it does not fit into all projects, can be useful in those apps that require simple and efficient handling of HTTP requests.
+In summary, a very interesting library that, while it may not fit all projects, can be useful in those Apps that require handling HTTP requests in a simple and efficient way.